BFoxyfox/UrbanTerror434_mod/README.md

 mod_allowSuicide | On / Off | Allow /kill command on the server
 mod_allowVote | On / Off | Allow /callvote command on the server
 mod_allowTeamSelection | Mode | 1: Allow normal team selection; 2:Only work spec and autojoin; 3:Like 2 + only specs can do autojoin 0:Nothing work;
+mod_minkillhealth | value | Set the minimun of health necesary for execute kill command mod_minteamchangehealth | value | Set the minimun of health necesary for execute team command mod_enableHealth | On / Off | Enable the auto health features mod_timeoutHealth | delay | Set on miliseconds every time that a user should be med mod_limitHealth | health | It set the max value that autohealth should work for mod_addAmountOfHealth | health | How many percent should be added every time autohealth work mod_whenMoveHealth | On / Off | Should autohealth work when a player is moving?
 &#60;team&#62;&#95;giveweapon | &#60;"string of weapons"&#62; | When a player spawn, the weapons specified will be gived to the player
 &#60;team&#62;&#95;takeweapon | &#60;"string of weapons"&#62; | When a player spawn, the weapons specified will be removed to the player
 &#60;weapon&#62;&#95;clips | number | Modificate the number of clips that a weapon should have